itsmanask/DiabetesPredictionML/README.md

-# DiabetesPredictionML
+# 🧠 Diabetes Prediction Using Machine Learning

-This mini project demonstrates how machine learning and data visualization can be applied to predict diabetes by analyzing key medical features.
-Using ML models and Power BI dashboards, it provides both predictive and interpretive insights to support healthcare analytics.
+This mini project applies machine learning and data visualization to predict diabetes using health-related features.
+It combines powerful models with interactive dashboards for deeper insight and smarter healthcare decisions.

+---

+## 📊 Overview

+- **Goal**: Predict whether a person has diabetes based on medical data
+- **Dataset**: Pima Indian Diabetes Dataset
+- **Tools Used**:
+  - Python for model building
+  - Power BI for visualization

+---

+## 🤖 Machine Learning Models Used

+- Logistic Regression
+- Support Vector Machine (SVM)
+- Random Forest
+- XGBoost
+- LightGBM
+- CatBoost

+Each model was evaluated for accuracy and generalization using cross-validation.